Business Sell Canada logo. Buy a Business For Sale in Canada. Sell your own Canadian Business.

 • 2.
 Can you tell the date that an ad was first listed ?

-The "Listing Number" for a particular ad is made up of "year-month-day" + the number of the listing on that day.
-In the form: "ymmdd###".
-So: "61228002" is: 2006 / Dec / 28th / second listing of that day.
+The "Listing Number" for a particular ad is made up of "year-month-day" plus the number of the listing on that day.
+In the form: "ymmdd###" - where 20 has been added to the month.
+So: "63228002" is: 2016 / Dec / 28th / second listing of that day.
+Note: value of 20 has been added to the month; like: December (12) becomes 32.

 The "Listing number" is shown on the ad's Details page near the top - or in a pop-up "ToolTip" when you hover your mouse pointer over the "More Details" button of the particular listing.